Enjoy Travel to Japan!

 Q1.
 When is the best time to visit Kasuga Taisha?

-The wisteria flower season in spring (late April to mid-May) and the autumn foliage season are recommended.
+Spring during the wisteria season (late April to mid-May) and the autumn foliage season are recommended.

 Yes.
-The abundant nature and well-maintained walking paths make it an ideal spot for families.
+With abundant nature and well-maintained walking paths, it is an excellent spot for families.

-Enjoy the harmony of Japanese history and nature at Kasuga Taisha!
+Enjoy the harmony of history and nature at Kasuga Taisha!

 Discover More